The Fallen Leaf

 Lofty Asian-Caribbean cheekbones [1]

-Where once her tears fell
+Where once her tears

 To their crushing death